-- All SIPO related policies (including hedging policy) investment parameters, restrictions and ranges are monitored as appropriate by our Risk and Compliance function. - Where possible these parameters, restrictions and ranges are built into our investment management system compliance module to provide pre and post trade monitoring and beginning of day warnings and alerts.
-Trade alerts need Risk and Compliance approval to be overridden. - Where parameters, restrictions and ranges cannot be built into the investment system, a member of our Operations Team (separate from the Investment Team) prepares a daily report, which is reviewed by Risk and Compliance.

-The Investment Performance and Risk Analyst prepares a report of the SIPO parameters, restrictions and ranges as at each month end and this is provided to the Investment Committee for review.
+- All SIPO related policies (including hedging policy) investment parameters, restrictions and ranges are monitored as appropriate by the BIC. - 2 Where possible these parameters, restrictions and ranges are built into our investment management system compliance module to provide pre and post trade monitoring and beginning of day warnings and alerts.
+Trade alerts need approval to be overridden. - 3 Where parameters, restrictions and ranges cannot be built into the investment system, a member of our Operations Team (separate from the Investment Team) prepares a daily report, which is reviewed. - 4 A report of the SIPO parameters, restrictions and ranges is prepared as at each month end and reviewed quarterly by the BIC.

-The Supervisor has reviewed this SIPO and any material amendments are made in consultation with the Supervisor and approved by Milford's Investment Committee.
+The Supervisor has reviewed this SIPO and any material amendments are made in consultation with the Supervisor and approved by the BIC.